-What is American Forces Travel and why should I be interested?
+What is American Forces Travel?

 - American Forces Travel is a new site launched with Priceline that offers discounted travel prices to military service members and their dependents.

 - Despite there being many unofficial sites that boast discounted travel prices for military, AFT is the ONLY official joint service owned leisure travel service for the military community.